What is Acquisition Finance?

 1. Stock Swap Transaction

 When companies own stock that is traded publicly, the acquirer can exchange its stock with the target company.
-Stock swaps are common for private companies, whereby the owner of the target company wants to retain a portion of the stake in the combined company since they are actively involved in operations management, as well as the success of the business.
-The company often relies on the proficiency of the owner to operate effectively.
+Stock swaps are common for private companies, whereby the owner of the target company wants to retain a portion of the stake in the combined company since they will likely remain actively involved in the operation of the business.
+The acquiring company often relies on the proficiency of the owner of the target firm to operate effectively.

-Relevant and careful stock valuation is important when considering a stock swap for private companies.
-There are various stock valuation methodologies used by proficient merchant bankers such as Comparative Company Analysis, DCF Valuation Analysis, and Comparative Transaction Valuation Analysis.
+Careful stock valuation is important when considering a stock swap for private companies.
+There are various stock valuation methodologies used by proficient merchant bankers, such as Comparative Company Analysis, DCF Valuation Analysis, and Comparative Transaction Valuation Analysis.

 2. Acquisition through Equity